Chapter Five

 From the oasis, back into the street,

-along another block, return to the bustling city, walk to the Oceanside promenade to see what all the festival fuss is
+along another block, return to the bustling city, walk to the Oceanside

 After about an hour immersed in that mind